Tight PAC-Bayesian Risk Certificates for Contrastive Learning: Experiments

 \paragraph{Linear Evaluation} We assess the quality of the learned representations through linear evaluation \cite{chen2020simple}: we report the cross-entropy loss and top-1 accuracy of linear classifiers trained on features either before or after the projection head.
 The classifiers are trained for $20$ epochs on the image classification task ($C=10$) using the Adam optimizer with a learning rate of $0.01$.
 Finally, we report the bounds on the downstream classification loss derived from \cref{thm:downstream} and compare it with the state of the art \cite{bao2022surrogate}.

 \paragraph{Results} Table \ref{tab:risk_certificates_combined} demonstrates that our proposed risk certificates for the SimCLR loss are non-vacuous and significantly outperform existing risk certificates on CIFAR-10, closely aligning with the corresponding test losses.
 Interestingly, \cref{thm:simclr-kl-pb} yields tighter certificates for $\tau \leq 0.5$, while \cref{thm:simclr-diarmid-pb} is more effective for $\tau > 0.5$.
 We also observe that Catoni's bound is significantly tighter than the PAC-Bayes-kl bound, which is consistent with its known advantage when $\operatorname{KL}/n$ is large \cite{zhou2018non}.
 Unsurprisingly, the classic PAC-Bayes bound is looser than both of these bounds.
 Additionally, Table \ref{tab:bound} shows that \cref{thm:downstream} improves upon the bound from Bao et al., which results in exponential growth when $\tau \leq 0.5$ \cite{bao2022surrogate}.
 Moreover, models trained using \textit{PAC-Bayes by Backprop} achieve competitive top1 accuracy.
 Table \ref{tab:risk_certificates_combined} further illustrates that our risk certificates for contrastive zero-one risk are notably tight, surpassing existing certificates.
 Additionally, we observe that \cref{thm:kl-zero-one} consistently outperforms \cref{thm:zero-one-diarmid}.
-Overall, our risk certificates are competitive, even for low temperatures—a known challenge.
-In PAC-Bayes learning, we observe that a randomly initialized prior leads to poor convergence and sub-optimal risk certificates, while an informed prior results in better performance and tighter certificates.
-However, PAC-Bayes learning in models with a large number of parameters remains challenging and warrants further investigation (most studies focus on 2 or 3 hidden layers, while our numerical results are on a 7-layer network).
+Overall, our risk certificates are competitive, even for low temperatures.
+PAC-Bayes learning in models with a large number of parameters remains challenging and warrants further investigation (most studies focus on 2 or 3 hidden layers).